 It’s almost wintertime, the temperature will soon be dropping to single-digits, and there will be snow everywhere.
 The thought of lacing up your shoes for a run can sound worse than a jog in 95-degree heat with 100% humidity.

 There’s nothing less motivating than the threat of frostbite and black ice.
-But the easiest way to stay moving through the freezing months is by giving yourself some hard motivation—and the best way to do that is to sign up for a spring race, says fitness trainer Jim Lubinski, a professional triathlete and USA Triathlon-certified coach.
+But the easiest way to stay moving (and boost your endurance!) through the freezing months is by giving yourself some hard motivation—and the best way to do that is to sign up for a spring race, says fitness trainer Jim Lubinski, a professional triathlete and USA Triathlon-certified coach.
 With a set date to train for, it’ll be harder to let yourself get fat on the couch in mid-January.

 After you’ve sent in that registration form, follow Lubinski’s five simple winter training tips to keep yourself in top shape—so you don’t hit the starting line already wheezing.

 If you lost sight of why you love to run in the midst of a ass-kicking summer training program, use the winter to get your passion back.
 “For someone who is running all year long, the winter is a good time to build up the necessary base you need for the rest of the season,” Lubinski says.
 So don’t have a set workout routine that focuses on pace or intensity—instead, focus on easy-to-follow, general goals that keep you accountable.
 One month, aim to run four times per week for 30 minutes each.
 The next month, run four times a week for an hour each.
 Listen to your body.
 It can’t go fast 12 months a year, so simply focus on building a strong foundation for spring.